 "Every tree that does not bear good fruit is cut down and thrown into the fire.
 Thus, by their fruit you will recognize them.
 21 Not everyone who says to me 'Lord, Lord,' will enter the kingdom of heaven but only he who does the will of my Father who is in heaven."
 Matthew7,19-21

-"The Spirit clearly says that in later times some will abandon the faith and follow deceiving spirits and things taught by demons.
+"The Spirit clearly says that in later times some will abandon the faith [the WORD based gospel] and follow deceiving spirits and things taught by demons.
 Such teaching comes through hypocritical liars whose conscience has been seared as with a hot iron."
 1Timothy4,1-2

 1. We teach the whole God empowered gospel at ZPM.

 We are "saved" as soon as we personally repent for our sins and believe in Jesus, faith on, trust on Jesus, for forgiveness and for salvation.
 This personal faith plants a supernatural seed of faith, of rebirth, in our soul.
 1Peter1,23.
-Something happens this we know- our hearts, our souls are changed by the Sprit of God in response to our personal faith.
-Seeds are meant to grow and bear fruit.
+Something happens this we know!
+Our hearts, our souls are changed by the Spirit of God in response to our personal faith.
+Yet and still, seeds are meant to break out of their shell, grow, and also bear fruit.

 The disciples in Acts 19 believed in Jesus.
 So the supernatural seed of faith had been planted in them.
 Then they demonstrated more personal faith in that they were keen to receive more of the fruitful salvation blessings that the gospel promised.

-When Paul asked them if they received the Holy Spirit, ie been baptized in the Holy Ghost when they believed, they said at v.
-2 "We have not even heard that there is a Holy Spirit."
-So they resumed their personal faith at the very salvation spot where they left off, at the rebirth of a supernatural seed faith, and got adult water baptized.
-And then also with personal faith, now having heard about the Holy Spirit by personal faith, they received the baptism of the Holy Spirit by faith.
+When Paul asked them if they received the Holy Spirit, ie been baptized in the Holy Ghost when they believed, they said at Acts 19,2 "We have not even heard that there is a Holy Spirit."
+So they resumed their personal faith progression at the very salvation spot where they left off, at the rebirth of a supernatural seed faith, and got adult water baptized.
+And then, also with personal faith, now having heard and agreed about the Holy Spirit by personal faith, they received the baptism of the Holy Spirit, the infilling, by that very same personal faith.

-Then the seed of rebirth broke out of its seed shell and became the very fruitful fullnes of rebirth of first faith and both baptisms.
+Thereupon, the seed of rebirth, of salvation, broke out of its seed shell and became the very fruitful fullnes of rebirth of first faith and both baptisms (Hebrews6,1 speaks of baptisms plural).

 Similarly, there is also Cornelius in Acts 10, a Roman citizen, a gentile, not yet a believer in Jesus.
 He was a God fearer- He did believe in God.
 There's a certain grace to that, not a born again seed yet, but the pull of grace was on him if not in him.
 So he readily agreed to go to the next step of grace and personal faith, to welcome Peter into his house at Caesarea.
 He did this in faith after being visited by an Angel who told him to do so and also to hear the gospel (v.22).
 So when Peter preached, Cornelius believed.

-Within four days Cornelius got visited by an angel and three days later got born again by the supernatural seed of faith after hearing the gospel, then Holy Ghost baptized by that same word based faith, then made his adult water baptism covenant with the Lord God of Israel by that same faith.
+Within four days Cornelius got visited by an angel and three days later got born again by the supernatural seed of faith after hearing the gospel, then Holy Ghost baptized by that same word based faith, then made his adult water baptism covenant with the Lord God of Israel by that same personal faith that was part of this amazing four days.

 What a great gospel story to tell!

-And what a great gospel story Cornelius heard- it planted a supernatural seed of faith that gave him rebirth unto a great and fruitful faith all in one day!
+And what a great gospel story Cornelius heard- and by personal faith accepted- it planted a supernatural seed of faith that gave him rebirth unto a great and fruitful faith all in one day!

-Oh this one fell swoop salvation would be so much easier to teach than our present situation!
+Oh this one fell swoop salvation would be so much easier to teach than the whittling away of our magnificent gospel by our easy-pleasy humanity, that doesn't feast on all the WORD but whittles too much of it away!

-But, ever since infant baptism efficiently enrolled infants into both the church and the Roman state empire from the fourth century onward, actual belief, and profession, and the baptisms, and salvation doctrine got all separated into bits and pieces, and then several of the aspects of the blessings of the one fell and initial swoop of salvation tended to be minimized and marginalized and forgotten and dismissed and explained away by many churches over in the history of almost two thousand years of Christianity.
+Ever since infant baptism efficiently enrolled infants into both the church and the Roman state empire from the fourth century onward, actual belief, and profession, and the baptisms, and salvation doctrine got all separated into sacramental bits and pieces, and then several of the aspects of the blessings of the one initial fell swoop of salvation tended to be minimized and marginalized and forgotten, and or dismissed, and explained away or reduced and redefined by many churches over in the history of almost two thousand years of Christianity.

 Is it getting surpressed now, and minimized, put on the back burner, and rendered unnecessary for salvation, even by some in the Pentecostal movement?

-As that happened, the question of when and how and by what biblcal doctrine are we saved has been the keenest questions and still is today!
+As that happened, the question of when and how and by what biblcal doctrines are we saved has been the keenest questions and still is today!

-When we talk about Christian salvation doctrine it is helpful to have a bit more historical context as we attempt to piece together the broken up bits and pieces of biblical salvation doctrine and get closer to the one fell swoop of the faith empowered and Holy Ghost based, ie God based not church based salvation event as per our NT bible.
+When we talk about Christian salvation doctrine it is helpful to have a bit more historical context as we attempt to piece together the broken up bits and pieces of biblical salvation doctrine and get closer to the one fell swoop of the faith empowered and Holy Ghost based, ie the God and grace based, not church based salvation event as per our NT bible.

 For example, the almost exclusive norm of Christian religious teaching from the 4th century through the 14th centuries was monastic and clerical and hierarchical.
 This confused salvation doctrine with obeying Roman church-empire teachings- that clearly were added to biblical doctrine- such as infant baptism- by church decree.

 But knowing the God of the bible as we do now there was always the Holy Spirit of God trying to get the Roman church and all the nations and peoples, and all those individuals, and visionaries, and reformers and God fearers, and all who hungered to worship God in Spirit and truth, back to the Word of God.
-It took hundreds and hundreds of years, almost a thousand years of the Dark Ages for the gospel light of the bible to come back into view and change the Christian religion.
+It took hundreds and hundreds of years, almost a thousand years of the Dark Ages for the gospel light of the bible to come back into view and change the Christian religion, back toward its New Testament doctrinal basis.

 But as the Word says "for the Lord a thousand years is as one day."
 2Peter3,8

-This Reformation back to the word began to percolate in 12th century with the Waldensians in Europe and slowly slowly slowly God's people, and her chosen and anointed reformers were able to learn about scripture, and eventually to read it for themselves, and teach it.
+This Reformation back to the word began to percolate in 12th century with the Waldensians in Europe and slowly slowly slowly God's people, and her chosen and anointed reformers were able to learn about scripture, and eventually to read it for themselves, and teach it to whoever had the faith courage to listen.

 This Reformation changed Europe and changed salvation doctrine.